 Allies envisions a healthier community whereby people access integrated medical care and supportive human services in a respectful setting, free of stigma and discrimination.

-- Testing clients for HIV, STIs and hepatitis C
+Test clients for HIV, syphilis, chlamydia, gonorrhea, and hepatitis C;

-- Counseling clients about test results, treatment and prevention options, and resources available
+Counsel clients about test results, treatment and prevention options, and resources available;

-- Assisting with options throughout treatment process by serving as an active liaison between clients and care providers
+Assist with options throughout treatment process by serving as an active liaison between clients and care providers;

-- Facilitates initial client appointments with care and supportive services professionals as well as reminders for follow up testing and care appointments regarding prevention services
+Facilitate initial client appointments with care and supportive services professionals as well as reminders for follow-up testing and care appointments regarding prevention services;

-- Participates in and assists with outreach efforts to establish and maintain positive relationships with the community and populations at high risk of infection, which would include distributing informational materials, condoms and lube, speaking in public, and offering testing and counseling in outreach settings
+Participate in and assist with outreach efforts to establish and maintain positive relationships with the community and populations at high risk of infection, which include distributing informational materials, condoms and lube, speaking in public, and offering testing and counseling in outreach settings;

-- Maintains paperwork and reports test results to appropriate person and/or agency and ships biological testing samples to appropriate labs
+Maintain paperwork and report test results to appropriate person and/or agency, and ship biological testing samples to appropriate labs.

 Through a combination of experience and education, the Health Advocate will have:

-- Basic computer knowledge in spreadsheets, word processing, electronic health records and Microsoft Outlook
+Basic computer knowledge in Microsoft Outlook, electronic health records, word processing, and spreadsheets;

-A bachelor’s degree in health education, public health or a related degree, OR relevant work/life experience with the associated responsibilities is required.
+A bachelor’s degree in health education, public health or a related degree, OR relevant work experience with the associated responsibilities is required.

-The Health Advocate will be called upon to engage in physical activity related to general office work including the capacity to lift 35 lbs. and stand or sit for extended periods.
-Current PA child abuse, PA criminal history, and federal criminal history clearances are required within the first 30 days of employment.
+The Health Advocate may be called upon to engage in physical activity related to general office work and to stand or sit for extended periods.
+Current PA child abuse, PA criminal history, federal criminal history clearances, and verification of TB test performed within the last year are required within the first 30 days of employment.